aave-starknet-project/aave-starknet-bridge/README.md

 - The `asset` token will be transferred from the user account to the L1 bridge.
 - The bridge will then deposit the `asset` token in the aToken.
-- A message will be sent to the  L2 bridge with the amount of `ETHstaticAToken` to be transferred, the L1 token address and the recipient address as parameters.
+- A message will be sent to the  L2 bridge with the amount of `staticAToken` to be transferred, the L1 token address and the recipient address as parameters.
-- The token bridge on L2 will then be minting the corresponding ETHStaticAToken of the L1 token to the user.
+- The token bridge on L2 will then be minting the corresponding staticAToken of the L1 token to the user.

 If depositing `aTokens`:

 - The `aTokens` will be transferred from the user account to the L1 bridge.
 - A message will be sent to the  L2 bridge with the amount to be transferred, the L1 token address and the recipient address as parameters.
-- The token bridge on L2 will then be minting the corresponding ETHStaticAToken of the L1 token to the user.
+- The token bridge on L2 will then be minting the corresponding staticAToken of the L1 token to the user.

 ### Transfer L2->L1: <a name="transfer-l2--l1-"></a>